 Yes.
 To assist in achieving geographic diversity, and ensure that we are an inclusive community, for the past 20 years Tenacre has provided free daily bus service to Boston families living in a variety of neighborhoods.

 Tenacre may enroll students at every grade level.
-However, the major entry points are Pre-Kindergarten (18 spots), Kindergarten, Grade 1 and Grade 3.
-Additional openings at all grade levels are created through possible attrition each year.
+However, the major entry points are Pre-Kindergarten, Kindergarten, Grade 1 and Grade 3.
+Applications are accepted at all grade levels as spaces may become available due to attrition in our enrollment.

 Yes.
-When there are more qualified applicants than spaces, a waiting "pool" of acceptable candidates is established for each grade.
+When there are more qualified applicants than spaces, a wait list of acceptable candidates is established for each grade.
 We do not rank our wait list, but if or when a space becomes available, the admission committee will review all applicant files to find the best fit for the grade, i.e. gender balance, personality, and ability to enhance the group of already enrolled students, etc.

 Tenacre seeks to enroll students who are eager learners, who exhibit strength, or promise of strength, in a variety of areas.
 We hope to identify families, not children alone, to whom our philosophy of nurturing and challenging each child, every day is as meaningful as it is to our school.
-Past academic record, social development and prospects for growth are considered in the admission process, as is the overall composition of each class, including gender, age, diversity and skills.
+School readiness skills (PK/K), past academic record (Grades 1-6), social development and prospects for growth are considered in the admission process, as is the overall composition of each class, including gender, age, diversity and skills.

 Believing strongly that the cost of an independent school education should not be a deterrent to any prospective student or family, Tenacre has a long-standing policy of offering need-based financial aid to eligible applicants.
-For the 2020-21 academic year, Tenacre awarded over $1 million in financial aid to 20% of the student body.
-You will find more detailed information on our Financial Aid pageor by calling our Admission Office.
-We're happy to answer all of your questions.
+For the 2021-22 academic year, Tenacre awarded over $1 million in financial aid to approximately 20% of the student body.
+You will find more detailed information on our Financial Aid page or by calling our Admission Office.
+We are happy to answer all of your questions.